eliezer42/openkardio/README.md

 # openkardio
-A low-cost open-source portable ECG machine
+A low-cost open-source telecardiography platform for remote ECG diagnostic.